VinayakGaikwad101/Google-Solutions-Challenge/README.md

 ```sh
 git --version
 ```
-5) To get a copy of your fork:
+5) To get a copy of your fork (this is just an example.
+Your fork link will be different):
 ```sh
 git clone https://github.com/VinayakGaikwad101/Google-Solutions-Challenge.git
 ```